Club: San Jose Earthquakes | Opening: 2015 | Capacity: 18,000 seats

 The discovery of underground concrete vaults led to another delay of a year, after which the stadium finally opened in 2015.
 The Earthquakes played their first match at Avaya Stadium on 28 February 2015 when they hosted the LA Galaxy in a pre-season friendly (3-2).
 The official inaugural match was played a few weeks later; the Earthquakes beat the Chicago Fire 2-1 in a league match.

-Avaya Stadium came at a cost of $100 million, $40 million more than initially planned, entirely privately financed.
+Earthquakes Stadium came at a cost of $100 million, $40 million more than initially planned, entirely privately financed.
 The most characteristic features of the stadium are the boxes at pitch level and one open end without stand but just a scoreboard.
-This end can later be filled with seating, resulting in a capacity of 24,000 seats.
+This end can later be filled with seating, which would result in a capacity of 24,000 seats.

 The stadium is best reached from the Highway 101, which runs from San Francisco in the north, west of downtown San Jose further south.
 Take the exit towards De La Cruz Blvd and turn south onto De La Cruz Blvd following the signs for Avaya Stadium.
 De La Cruz Blvd turns into Coleman Avenue (take a slight left), the stadium and matchday parking are on the right.